 - Seek expert professionals to keep your young child healthy and well during the divorce process.

 Decades of Family Litigation Experience

 Do not risk causing serious harm to your young children because of a divorce.
 Contact experienced family attorneys at The Smith Family Law Firm, P.A., in Orlando, FL.
-With nearly 30 years of family litigation experience, we can help you through this trying time so that your young children may grow and develop properly, safely and healthfully.
+With over 40 years of family litigation experience, we can help you through this trying time so that your young children may grow and develop properly, safely and healthfully.